Showing top 0 results 0 results found

 While many jobs will be lost, others will be created.
-The researchers estimate that by the end of 2030, there will be up to 365 million new jobs created because of growing incomes and consumption.
+The researchers estimate that by the end of 2030, up to 365 million new jobs will be created because of growing incomes and consumption.
 People will become richer and will consume more goods and services.
 This will create new jobs in emerging markets and countries that manufacture and deliver them.
 The industrialization of AI will also create a demand for specialists who can implement AI technology and educate people on how to use it.

 5. Responsible AI

-‘’In 2021, there will be an increasing hue and cry about the continued unearthing of AI For Bad, and a realization that the only path to AI For Good involves turning the “talk” about AI Ethics into the “walk” for AI Ethics.’’
+‘’There will be an increasing hue and cry about the continued unearthing of AI For Bad, and a realization that the only path to AI For Good involves turning the “talk” about AI Ethics into the “walk” for AI Ethics.’’

 Dr. Lance Eliot, author of the AI Trends Insider on Autonomy column in AI Trends.